 In another shallow pie plate, combine bread crumbs, Parmesan cheese, parsley, salt, pepper, and lemon zest.

+Dip both sides of prepared chicken into the egg/cornstarch mixture.
 Transfer the chicken to the crumb plate, and pat crumbs on both sides of the chicken.
 Let chicken air dry on a baking rack for approximately 30 minutes to set crust.